-Ian Clark became Professor at University of Toronto’s School of Public Policy and Governance in 2007 after nine years as President of the Council of Ontario Universities.
+Ian Clark is a Fellow at the Munk School of Global Affairs and Public Policy at the University of Toronto and an Adjunct Professor at the University of Victoria.
+From 2007 to 2018 he was Professor of Public Policy at University of Toronto’s School of Public Policy and Governance after nine years as President of the Council of Ontario Universities.
 Clark has served on the executive board of the International Monetary Fund and in six different departments in the Government of Canada, including as Deputy Secretary in the Privy Council Office, Deputy Minister of Consumer and Corporate Affairs, and Secretary of the Treasury Board.
 He succeeded Atlas co-editor, Leslie Pal, as chair of the Accreditation Board of the Canadian Association of Programs in Public Administration.
 Clark is past chair of Statistics Canada’s National Advisory Committee on Postsecondary Education Statistics and the Departmental Audit Committee for Indigenous Affairs and Northern Development Canada.
 He is a member of the editorial board of the Canadian Public Administration Journal.
 Clark received a BSc from the University of British Columbia in 1966, a DPhil from Oxford in 1969, an MPP from the Harvard Kennedy School in 1972, and an Honorary Doctor of Laws from the University of Victoria in 2008.
 He is a member of the Order of Canada.
 In 2009, Clark co-authored with Greg Moran, Michael Skolnik and David Trick, the book Academic Transformation: The Forces Reshaping Higher Education in Ontario, and in 2011 with David Trick and Richard Van Loon, Academic Reform: Policy Options for Improving the Quality and Cost-effectiveness of Undergraduate Education in Ontario.
 Details on these and other publications can be found at www.ian-clark.ca.

 Leslie A. Pal, Atlas Co-Editor